davidstavin/osticket-prereqs/README.md

 _Note_.
 Assigning permissions in this manner is fine for this tutorial, but is seriously unwise for production environments.
 <img width="2484" height="1147" alt="everyone, check names, okay-anno-back" src="https://github.com/user-attachments/assets/a0447ce0-0a9f-449d-966a-64220bc718bc" />

-Once the prinicpal has been configured, assign the permissions `Full Control`, `Modify`, and `Write` by filling the adjacent checkboxes, and selecting "Okay".
+Once the principal has been configured, assign the permissions `Full Control`, `Modify`, and `Write` by filling the adjacent checkboxes, and selecting "Okay".
 Based on the security principal this will effectively grant adminstrator privileges to *everyone*
 <img width="2485" height="1147" alt="enable fc, mod, wr-anno-back" src="https://github.com/user-attachments/assets/067185fc-11ca-4904-a8cd-ee99755f327c" />

 With the permissions assigned, press `Apply` to load the new security settings, and then `Okay` to close the window.